 We Asked 550 Men, “Do Testicular Exams Happen at Your Annual Physical?”
 Survey Says…

-About 51 percent of men said their doctor physically examined their testicles, while 42 percent said they did not have an exam done, and seven percent could not remember.
+About 51 percent of men said their doctor physically examined their testicles, while 42 percent said they did not have a testicular exam done, and seven percent could not remember.
 (I feel like this is something most people would remember, but hey – to each their own.)

 While those figures are dismal, responses to the next two survey questions get worse.
 78 percent of men reported that their doctor did not teach them how to do a testicular self-exam, and six percent said that they didn’t remember, which is effectively a no in my book.
 Similarly, only 11 percent said their doctor told them how frequently to do a self-exam.

 JUNE 2019 UPDATED FIGURES – Click here to jump.

 Of the 550 respondents, 87 percent of the men were in the 15-50 years old range.
 This is great, since 50 percent of testicular cancer cases occur in men ages 15-44.
 The remaining 13 percent were either above 51 or below 14.